 I liked to read to my children during lunch time.
 We read fun books, character building books, missionary and adventure stories, and my favorites: stories about people who overcome personal adversity!
 After lunch is a good time for 30 minutes of outside play time followed by either nap time, rest time or quiet reading time in their beds for another 30 minutes.
 Honestly, this extra time when the house was at least semi-quiet was very helpful to me.

 Research shows that creative subjects are learned best in the afternoon: art class, a history or science project, writing and handwriting, or music.
 Take advantage of this extra time with your children to create some fun projects together.
 I have heard of families knitting, sending care packages, gardening or starting tomato plants.

 After the school work is done, encourage play with each other and independently.
 This time with family should make for some good memories of together time.
 Be intentional about your fun as well as your work.

 What about SNACKS?

-This is tricky!
+This is tricky and often joked about as the most expensive part of homeschooling!
 In my experience, your children will constantly be trying to convince you that they are ready to starve to death at any moment.